meyresilva/AfricanWomenLit/authors/README.md

 Here, I will introduce some writers who started publishing in the seventies or sixties.
 Their works often deal with the authoritarianism of African patriarchy, the interference of colonialism and neo-colonialism in women’s lives, women's condition in African nations.
-These writers subvert and challenge colonial and patriarchal institutions, focusing on their communities and women's condition while dismantling the representations that still, even with Adichie around, populate history books, literary works, scientific discourses and our imagination.
+These writers subvert and challenge colonial and patriarchal institutions, focusing on their communities while dismantling the representations that still, even with Adichie around, populate history books, literary works, scientific discourses and our imagination.